Network Performing Arts Production Workshop 2013

 The team has produced a short (~10mins) video which gives an overview of some of the talks, performances and personalities which were at this event.
 You can see the video on YouTube.

-The fourth European Network Performing Arts Production workshop will be hosted by the University of Music and Performing Arts Vienna (mdw) with local technical support provided by ACOnet, the Austrian National Research and Education Network (NREN).
-As with the previous European events, the workshop will be coordinated by TERENA and Internet2, with additional technical expertise provided by GARR, the Italian NREN, CESCA, which manages the regional network in Catalonia (Anella Cientifica) and mdw.
+The fourth European Network Performing Arts Production (NPAP) workshop was hosted by the University of Music and Performing Arts Vienna (mdw) with local technical support provided by ACOnet, the Austrian National Research and Education Network (NREN).
+As with the previous European events, the workshop was coordinated by TERENA and Internet2, with additional technical expertise provided by GARR, the Italian NREN, CESCA, which manages the regional network in Catalonia (Anella Cientifica).

-It will be held on the 12, 13 and 14 March 2013, and will emphasize the equipment and staffing requirements for interactive performing arts education, multi-site performance events, and high quality netcasting over advanced networks.
-It will be a mix of hands-on audio/video production techniques and presentations of networking aspects of producing high quality transmissions of various Performing Arts.
+The event was held on 12-14 March 2013.
+Particular emphasis was placed on the equipment and staffing requirements for interactive performing arts education, multi-site performance events, and high quality netcasting over advanced networks.
+It was be a mix of hands-on audio/video production techniques and presentations of networking aspects of producing high quality transmissions of various Performing Arts.

 How to reach the venue (pdf)